kuyawa/StellarSDK/Readme.md

 import StellarSDK

 let account = StellarSDK.Account.random()
-account.friendbot()       // Testing account will be funded with 10,000 XLM

 print(account.publicKey)
 print(account.secretKey)

+account.friendbot()  // Testing account will be funded with 10,000 XLM

+account.getInfo { response in
+    print(response.balances)
+}

 ````

+\* Stellar uses [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) by Marcin Krzyzanowski so you should clone that library too and include it in your app.
+Will be embedded in the StellarSDK framework in the future.

 ## Account Class